Back to work

 Bulk processing was the norm

-Advisors often reviewed 100-500+ accounts in a session, making efficient selection, submission, and tracking central to the workflow.
+Advisors often reviewed 100-500+ accounts in a session, making efficient selection, submission, and tracking central to the system.

 02